Planning a Greece itinerary? It sounds like the perfect Mediterranean escape to me!

-Winters in Greece can become very cold and snow is not unheard of in the central and northern parts of the country.
-The islands are essentially shut down from a tourist perspective (though of course, locals live there) and boats from the islands to the mainland run at a much more limited schedule.
-If visiting Athens in winter, expect temperatures of 10 degrees and below.
+Winters in Greece can become bitter cold.
+Snow is not unheard of in Central and Northern Greece, and boats from the islands to the mainland run at a much more limited schedule.
+You can expect temperatures of 10 degrees and below if you are visiting Athens in winter.

 Getting Around Greece